cms-opendata-workshop/workshop2021-lesson-preexercise-cpp-and-root/_episodes/03-root-and-cpp-read-and-write.md

 {: .callout}

-You can now run your compiled program from the command line!
+You can now compile and run your compiled program from the command line!

 ~~~
+make write_ROOT_file
 ./write_ROOT_file
 ~~~
 {: language-bash}